Diverse metropolis: Use the calculation tool

 Project characteristics

-Once you have entered the area or lot number, you must provide the residential area and number of units for your project.
+After entering the area or lot number, you must provide the residential floor area and the number of dwellings for your project.

 Quick search